So, you have finally decided to quit smoking! Congratulations! You are on your way to living a much healthier lifestyle.

 Don’t drink alcohol.
 Many smokers will associate alcohol with smoking.
 For some, the only time they would smoke is when they were also having a drink.
 So, if you think alcohol will make you crave a cigarette, it is probably best to avoid it.
 Also, even though a drink or two may make it easier for one to fall asleep initially, it negatively impacts the quality of sleep you hope to achieve.
+Did you know that vaping is better for sleep than smoking?
+Vaping ejuices will not disrupt your sleeping patterns and it does not have the same effects as tobacco.
+It’s time to quit smoking for good!
+If you’re struggling, try out vaping instead.
 Alcohol suppresses REM sleep, meaning that even if you sleep through the night, you will not feel rested in the morning.
 It may also disrupt sleep by increasing the frequency in which you need to use the bathroom at night.

 Exercise daily.
 Exercise improves your overall mood and can lessen the severity of your nicotine cravings.
 Keep active during the day as it can help tire out your body.
 Even a 20 to 30 minute walk a few hours before bedtime can help.
 Remember, you should not exercise just before going to bed as it revs you up before it winds you down.